vexyi-debug/python-deobfuscator/README.md

 - Download the latest version from releases
 - Open the extract the folder and put your obfuscated script into the same folder and run main.py with python and enter the name of your script
 - enjoy!

+# 📝 Notes:
+This program is completely open source and u can skid all u want <3